 Day 08:Acclimatization Day- Hike to Nagarjun hill and return (4410m/14464ft)

 Walking Distance – 11 to 12 km, Duration: 5-6 hours

-The day 8th, we’ll make an acclimatization at Dingboche.
+The day 8th, we’ll acclimatize at Dingboche.
 Instead of rest, we will do a hike today for acclimatization before heading to Base Camp on Everest.
-So We will make morning ascent of the ridge which sits behind Dingboche and we will try to ascend up to (4,900m/16,000ft).
+So We will make a morning ascent of the ridge which sits behind Dingboche and we will try to ascend up to (4,900m/16,000ft).

 This worthwhile hike gives us great views of Island Peak (6,189m/ 20,305ft), Tabuche (6,367m/ 20,890ft), and Ama Dablam (6,856m/22,495ft) primarily and secondarily it is way to acclimatization.